Drowned God: Development

-Harry Horse conceived the game's ancient planetwide conspiracy.
-Horse had previously received the Scottish Arts Council Writer of the Year award for his 1983 book The Ogopogo: My Journey with the Loch Ness Monster.
+Harry Horse conceived the game's ancient planet-wide conspiracy.
+Horse had previously written several children's books and received the Scottish Arts Council Writer of the Year award for his 1983 book The Ogopogo: My Journey with the Loch Ness Monster.
 He began forging documents that same year as a way to earn money.
 The story which became the basis for Drowned God was originally a phony manuscript Horse wrote in 1983, ostensibly describing events after the destruction of the lost city of Atlantis.
 The manuscript, dated 1846, was said to have been written by the English poet Richard Horne, who shares Horse's birth name.
 Horse's initiation into the concept of an alternate history came in the early 1980s, when he first encountered professor Ian Halpke, who explained to him that information from the Kabbalah and ancient Jewish texts "hide and encipher the secret", namely, human evolution was aided by extraterrestrial intelligence.
 According to Horse, Halpke believed the Ark of the Covenant was a nuclear device, and that humans and pigs share compatible genes.

 Initially, experts determined the manuscript was genuine, as the date Horse picked matched the time period Horne had been alive and active, and the manuscript's topics matched the poet's interests.
 Horse had written the manuscript without knowing any of these details.
 After his hoax was discovered, Horse held on to the text for the next decade, until he played Myst and The 7th Guest and decided the point-and-click adventure genre was a good match for his conspiracy theory-inspired ideas.
 He later said that while the story of Myst did not interest him, the game's artwork and the sense of immersion inspired him to immediately begin working on Drowned God in 1994.

 The game was originally commissioned by a division of Time Warner and was later taken over by Inscape when that division closed.
 Horse worked with Inigo Orduna and Anthony McGaw for six months designing the game, then cooperated with the game's artists and modelers until the project's completion.
 The game's producer, Algy Williams, hired puzzle expert Chris Maslanka, whose output he called "fiendishly difficult", to design the game's puzzles together with John Morris.
 Williams also employed sculptor Greg Boulton, who had previously worked on the Peter Gabriel video "Sledgehammer".
 Drowned God's music was written and performed by an ambient music duo operating under the name Miasma.
 William S. Burroughs was originally scheduled to narrate the game, but died just before he could begin recording.
 McGaw and Williams later founded the company Babel Media, which specializes in video game localization.